About the Exam

 In order to represent the range of care a Canadian midwife is expected to provide, slightly more than half of the questions will be set in an out-of-hospital setting with the remainder in a hospital setting.
 Slightly more than half of the questions will represent normal midwifery situations and the remainder, abnormal situations.

 The examination is available in either English or French.
-If you wish to write the CMRE in French, please indicate this preference on the registration form.
-At this time, the default is English unless French is specifically requested.
+Candidates can also have access to the exam in both languages.
+Candidates wishing to write the CMRE in French should indicate this on the registration form, as the default language is English.

 Examination Pass Score

-The passing score for the CMRE is developed through a standard setting process that ensures that the pass mark accurately reflects the acceptable level of Midwifery proficiency in Canada.
+The passing score for the CMRE is developed through a standard setting process that ensures that the pass mark accurately reflects the acceptable level of midwifery proficiency in Canada.
 Examination forms are validated and subject to a statistical check of reliability.
 The CMRE uses an item writing and standard setting procedure that promotes comparability and fairness across candidates, test forms and yearly administrations.
-As a result of this complex process, the specific passing score may change slightly from one sitting to the next.
+Therefore, the specific passing score may change slightly from one sitting to the next.

 Examinations are scored using automated scoring and checked through hand scoring.
-Examination score reports (Pass or Fail) will be mailed by your provincial regulatory authority within 4-6 weeks of the exam date.
-Results will not be provided verbally or via e-mail.
+Examination score reports (Pass or Fail) are mailed by the provincial regulatory authority within 5-6 weeks of the exam date.

 Please contact email@example.com for more information on eligibility for the Canadian Midwifery Registration Exam (CMRE).